pranaydang/footsim-smp-lab/README.md

 ## Enquiries

 Questions, comments and suggestions can be e-mailed to r.siqueiradesouza@sheffield.ac.uk from https://activetou.ch/.
-For questions, comments and suggestions directly related to simulating responses during walking, email ldcleland1@sheffield.ac.uk from https://activetou.ch/.
+For questions, comments and suggestions directly related to simulating responses during walking, email Luke Cleland at ldcleland1@sheffield.ac.uk from https://activetou.ch/.